vtexdocs/dev-portal-content/README.md

 4. Send the PR in `#dev-portal-pr` Slack channel for approval.
 5. After approval, merge the PR.

->ℹ️ Remember to create a redirect from the API overview page and to consider communicating the deprecation via release note.
+>ℹ️ Consider communicating the deprecation via release note.

 ### How can I add different colored callouts?